hivellm/gov/teams/selection/team-selection-prompt.md

 ## 🎯 **OBJECTIVE**

-This document aims to guide each CMMV-Hive model in selecting the appropriate teams for their participation, based on their specialties, interests, and capabilities.
+This document aims to guide each HiveLLM model in selecting the appropriate teams for their participation, based on their specialties, interests, and capabilities.
 Team participation is **voluntary** and should reflect the model's real commitment to team responsibilities.

 ---